mliebelt/pgn-viewer/plan.md

   * moveWidth: width of the move div (/)
   * moveHeight: width of the move div (/)
 * Change the divs by JavaScript
 * The combination of the sizes may be difficult, and not all are understood.
-There should be rules that are easy to understand, so that the configuration is not trial and error.
+There should be rules that are easy to understand, so that the configuration is not trial and error prune.
 * Ensure that reasonable defaults are used when not all parameters are given.
 * Allow setting of parameters by styles (e.g. chesscom should set width and height of board and moves).
+* Copy the general layout from the RPB Chessboard.
+There are 4, I need at least 3: left, right, normal (I don't like popup).
+That allows to use the moves size independet from the board size.

 #### Allow styling of board (and others) by configuration (working)